-GHI, through its Director John Graham, has been involved in peace-building efforts in the Middle East for fifteen years.
+GHI, through its Director John Graham, has been involved in peace-building efforts in the Middle East for twenty years.
 Most of that has been in partnership with Initiatives of Change, a global peacebuilding organization that has quietly and effectively built bridges in many of the world's crisis areas--starting with hosting the first meetings between Germans and French just after the end of the Second World War--meetings that helped lay the foundations for today's European Union.

 Graham's participation in Middle East peace efforts has been mostly in quiet meetings at IofC's headquarters--an old hotel high in mountains above Lake Geneva near Montreux.